These nodes represent array accesses. The first operand is the array;

 These nodes are used to represent the object pointed to by a pointer.
 The operand is the pointer being dereferenced; it will always have pointer or reference type.

 These nodes are used to represent the object pointed to by a pointer offset by a constant.
 The first operand is the pointer being dereferenced; it will always have pointer or reference type.
-The second operand is a pointer constant.
-Its type is specifying the type to be used for type-based alias analysis.
+The second operand is a pointer constant serving as constant offset applied to the pointer being dereferenced with its type specifying the type to be used for type-based alias analysis.
+The type of the node specifies the alignment of the access.